- Free Consultation: 866-966-5240 Tap Here To Call Us

 TikTok (ByteDance)

-TikTok faces some of the most serious allegations in this litigation.
-Its “For You” algorithm — which serves users an endless stream of short-form videos precisely calibrated to maximize watch time — is alleged to be among the most addictive recommendation engines ever deployed.
-A TikTok addiction lawsuit typically alleges that the platform’s design specifically targets adolescents, that it promotes content related to eating disorders, self-harm, and anxiety, and that the parent company ByteDance had knowledge of these harms.
-TikTok has been banned from government devices, restricted in several states, and is subject to dozens of lawsuits from families across California and the nation.
+TikTok’s “For You” algorithm — which delivers a precisely calibrated stream of short-form videos to maximize watch time — is alleged to be among the most addictive recommendation systems ever deployed.
+A TikTok addiction lawsuit typically alleges that the algorithm specifically targets adolescents, promotes content related to eating disorders and self-harm, and that ByteDance had internal knowledge of these harms.
+TikTok faces lawsuits from families across California and the nation, as well as attorney general actions from California and more than a dozen other states.

 Instagram (Meta)

-The Instagram mental health lawsuit litigation is perhaps the most developed of all the social media cases, in large part because of the leaked internal Meta research.
-Internal documents showed that Meta knew Instagram made body image issues worse for roughly one in three teen girls, that Instagram was worse than other social media platforms for anxiety and depression, and that Meta chose not to share this research with the public or take meaningful action.
+The Instagram mental health lawsuit litigation is the most developed of all the social media cases, in large part because of the leaked Meta internal research.
+Documents showed that Meta knew Instagram worsened body image issues for roughly one in three teen girls, that it was more harmful than other platforms for anxiety and depression, and that Meta chose not to disclose this research or take meaningful corrective action.
 Instagram’s design features — including the “like” count, algorithmic content feeds, and Reels — are central to the product liability claims.

 Facebook (Meta)

-Facebook faces overlapping claims with Instagram, as both are owned and operated by Meta.
-The Facebook litigation focuses heavily on the platform’s use of engagement-optimizing algorithms that promoted emotionally polarizing and psychologically harmful content, as well as its failure to implement effective age verification for underage users.
+Facebook faces overlapping claims with Instagram as both are owned by Meta.
+The Facebook litigation focuses on the platform’s use of engagement-optimizing algorithms that promoted emotionally polarizing content, as well as its failure to implement effective age verification for underage users.

-Recognizing social media addiction is an important step in evaluating whether your family may have a legal claim.
-Mental health professionals and researchers have identified a consistent pattern of symptoms that distinguish healthy use from addiction.
-These signs are now recognized as key evidence in a social media addiction lawsuit.
+Recognizing social media addiction is an important step in evaluating whether your family may have a claim.
+Mental health professionals have identified a consistent pattern of symptoms.
+These signs are also recognized as key evidence in a social media addiction lawsuit.

 Behavioral Signs